Washington University Bears: Men's soccer

-The Bears are coached by Joe Clarke.
-Clarke, a St.Louis native, played college soccer and coached at Saint Louis University.
-During his fourteen seasons coaching the Billkens, Clarke compiled a 205–74–30 record, taking the team to the NCAA tournament twelve times.
-On May 9, 1997, Clarke moved to Division III at Washington University in St. Louis.
+The Bears are coached by Andrew Bordelon, who joined WashU in 2024 after serving as an assistant coach at the University of Wisconsin.

 Joe Carenza, Sr., a member of the National Soccer Hall of Fame, was the first coach at WashU and was there from 1958 to 1964.
 Following two seasons without a team, Mike Kessler would take the helm for five seasons but saw the teams struggle while going a poor 14–27–6 (.362) during his tenure.

-After two seasons with Jack Kinealy as head coach, the Bears would replace him with Joe Carenza Jr. He is a St. Louis native and he would lead the Bears to a level of dominance during his 13 season as head coach as he compiled a record of 158–69–21 (.679) and holds the second most wins as a coach at WashU, behind only current head coach Joe Clarke (who has 205 as of the 2014 season).
+After two seasons with Jack Kinealy as head coach, the Bears would replace him with Joe Carenza Jr. He is a St. Louis native and he would lead the Bears to a level of dominance during his 13 season as head coach as he compiled a record of 158–69–21 (.679) and holds the second most wins as a coach at WashU, behind only Joe Clarke.

 Another native of St. Louis coached the Bears from 1987 to 1996, Ty Keough racked up the highest winning percentage as a head coach (.723) and ranks third in wins with 136.

+Joe Clarke, was the longest-serving and winningest head coach in WashU men's soccer history.
+A St.Louis native, played college soccer and coached at Saint Louis University.
+During his fourteen seasons coaching the Billkens, Clarke compiled a 205–74–30 record, taking the team to the NCAA tournament twelve times.
+On May 9, 1997, Clarke moved to Division III at Washington University in St. Louis.
+Clarke compiled a 275-141-55 record in 26 seasons as head coach.

 Women's soccer

-2016 NCAA Division III Champions.
-The women's soccer team was the National Runner-Up at the NCAA Division III Championships in 2009 and 2015, and made it to the quarterfinals in 2011, 2012, and 2013.
+The WashU women's soccer team are two-time NCAA tournament champions, having won in 2016 and 2024.
+The women's soccer team was the National Runner-Up at the NCAA Division III Championships in 2009, 2015, and 2023, and made it to the quarterfinals in 2011, 2012, and 2013.
 The women's soccer team has made 16 NCAA appearances and captured 11 UAA Championships.